Vaccines for Dogs

 Can vaccination make my dog sick?

 Some dogs develop mild lethargy or soreness one to two days after vaccination.
-In the case of killed vaccines containing an adjuvant, lump formation may occur at the vaccination site.
-If this is painful or persists for more than a few weeks with no decrease in size, consult your veterinarian.
-A few dogs will develop more severe reactions that are forms of hypersensitivity (allergy).
-The effects will usually occur within minutes but may be delayed by a few hours.
-Your dog may salivate, vomit, develop diarrhea, hives, or have difficulty breathing.
-Should this occur, consult your veterinarian immediately.
+In the case of killed vaccines containing an adjuvant, a lump may form at the vaccination site.
+If this lump is painful or persists for more than a few weeks with no decrease in size, consult your veterinarian.

 Do vaccines provide 100% protection?

 Vaccines have been highly successful in protecting the majority of dogs against disease.
 As a direct result of vaccination, previously common diseases such as distemper are now rare.
-However, there are situations in which the dog’s immunity may be overcome and a vaccinated dog may still develop disease.
+However, there are situations in which the dog’s immunity may be overcome, and a vaccinated dog may still develop disease.
 In such cases, the disease is generally milder than it would have been had the dog not been vaccinated.

-Some causes for apparent vaccine failure include:
+Some causes of apparent vaccine failure include:

 New strains of an organism.
 Some infectious agents exist in different strains or evolve into new strains that are not directly covered by the vaccines given.
-In these cases, the vaccine may give some 'cross-protection' or partial protection, but protection may not be complete.
+In these cases, the vaccine may give some cross-protection or partial protection, but protection may not be complete.

 Related Articles